 CALENDAR

-The department hosts regular concerts and student and faculty recitals that are free and open to the public.
+The music department hosts regular concerts and student and faculty recitals that are free and open to the public.
+Over the years, this has included several original oratorios by Choral and Music Director Ryan Malone, entitled: Abraham, as well as Song of Songs.
 It also helps coordinate occasional master classes held in conjunction with the Armstrong International Cultural Foundation performing arts series at Armstrong Auditorium.
-Music students, along with all other students, serve as ushers and other staff for Armstrong concerts.
+Music students, along with all other students, all of which will be educated in music history and appreciation during their tenure at AC, help serve as well informed ushers and support staff for Armstrong concerts.
+Select students have also performed off campus in various high-profile community events—including singing the state song as part of Gov. Mary Fallin's inauguration and singing the national anthem for Oklahoma City sporting events.